Approximate Methods for Solving Chance Constrained Linear Programs in Probability Measure Space: Numerical Examples

 \section{Numerical Examples}

-In this section we provide the results of two numberical examples to validate our proposed methods.
+This section provides the results of two numerical examples to validate our proposed methods.
+All computations were executed on Windows 10 with 32GB RAM and an Intel(R) Core(TM) i7-1065G7 CPU running at 1.30GHz.
+The algorithm and all computations were implemented in Matlab R2021b.
+We check the performance of the following methods: \begin{enumerate} \item \textbf{Dirac-Delta}: solving sample average approximate problem $\tilde{Q}_{\epsilon,\gamma}(\mathcal{D}_N)$ of $Q_\alpha$; \item \textbf{Sample}: solving sample-based approximate problem $\tilde{P}_\alpha(\mathcal{C}_S,\mathcal{D}_N)$ of $P_\alpha$; \item \textbf{GMM}: GMM-based approximate problem $\hat{P}_\alpha(L,\mathcal{D}_N)$. \end{enumerate} We use the terminology \textbf{Dirac-Delta} for the method of solving sample average approximate problem $\tilde{Q}_{\epsilon,\gamma}(\mathcal{D}_N)$ of $Q_\alpha$ since it equivalently gives the measure constrained to be a dirac-delta, namely, the measure is concentrated on one fixed solution.

-\subsection{One dimension example}
+\subsection{One Dimension Example}

-In the first numerical, we use a extremely simple example to demonstrate the concepts of Theorem \ref{theo:m1}, Theorem \ref{theo:m2}, and Theorem \ref{theo:m3}.
+In the first numerical, we use an extremely simple example to demonstrate the concepts of Theorem \ref{theo:m1}, Theorem \ref{theo:m2}, and Theorem \ref{theo:m3}.
 The compact set $\mathcal{X}$ is defined by $\mathcal{X}=\{x\in\mathbb{R}:x\in[-1,1]\}$.
 Moreover, the cost function $J(x)$ is

 The constraint function $h(x,\delta)$ is